Washington, my home

 Then it was time to venture out on my own.
 So where did I end up?
 Las Vegas, Nevada!
 Fortunately, after a year in Vegas I met and married my wonderful wife, Kelly, which is the best thing that happened to me…let’s just say I’m the kind of guy that Vegas could get to in a hurry.

 In 2005, we decided to leave the heat and head back to the great Pacific Northwest.
 After searching for jobs and homes in Portland, Oregon, Boise, Idaho, and the Puget Sound Area, I landed a temporary job at KING TV in Seattle.
 Since we didn’t know exactly where the permanent job would turn up, we threw a dart between Seattle and Olympia and hit Lakewood.
-Not the best choice, but we endured a year in an apartment until I got a job with the Senate Republican Caucus in Olympia and we found our home in Lacey.
+Not the best choice, but we endured a year in an apartment until I got a job with the Washington State Senate in Olympia and we found our home in Lacey.

 I hope to write about all the great things Washington has to offer…from it’s natural beauty to it’s storied political activity.
 I promise it won’t be all about politics, rather a vast array of all the great things life has to offer in the upper-left corner of the country.
-From our underdog sports teams to our small town way of life, I’ll hopefully be blogging on all the things that make our state the greatest in the lower 48.
+From our underdog sports teams to our small town way of life, I’ll hopefully be blogging on all the things that make ours the greatest state in the lower 48.